orpheushq/estatus-server/README.md

 1. `composer install`
 2. Change timezone in __/config/app.php__
 3. Change `APP_KEY` in __.env__ to a 32 character string
+    + Use `php artisan key:generate` to generate and populate the key field.
+Without this, 500 error will be shown
 4. Configure database credentials in __.env__
     + If the DB password has symbols like '#', wrap the password in speech marks ex: `DB_PASSWORD="dfg555###"` otherwise '#' breaks the text
 5. Database setup and seeding